Douglas0207/Leetcode-Daily/README.md

 ## 🧠 Mindset

 > _"Success doesn’t come from what you do occasionally.
 It comes from what you do consistently."_
-Even during **exams**, I'm solving problems because I'm chasing consistency, not perfection.
+Even during **exams**, I'm solving problems because I'm chasing consistency,

 ---